Annual house price growth ‘not far off average UK earnings’

 Martin Beck, chief economic adviser to EY Item Club, said: “While mortgage rates have picked up from last summer’s low point, that rise has merely returned rates to the level of a year ago.

-“The average interest rate on a new mortgage of 1.6% in February was still well below the 2.2% averaged from 2015-19, making buying look attractive relative to renting.”
+“The average interest rate on a new mortgage of 1.6 per cent in February was still well below the 2.2 per cent averaged from 2015 to 2019, making buying look attractive relative to renting.”

 Sarah Coles, senior personal finance analyst at Hargreaves Lansdown, said: “Your home made almost as much money as you did last year.